 Contents

 - 2. Overview

 - 3. Stakeholders

-- 3. Vision

 - 4. Funding

-- 5. OceanWatch Business Environment
+- 5. Business Environment

 Australia's marine environment

 The Australian seafood industry

-The Australian community
+The saltwater community

-Australian Governments
+Governments

 13. Outcome and Operational Priorities

 Outcome

 Operational Priorities for the seafood industry

-Operational Priorities for the Australian community
+Operational Priorities for the saltwater community

 14. Governance

 The Company

 The Members

 The Board

 Best practice governance

 About This Plan

 This OceanWatch Australia Ltd Corporate Plan 2015 - 2020 describes the nature of OceanWatch Australia (OceanWatch), defines its vision, describes the enabling actions it employs to achieve its vision, provides a snapshot of its business environment, outlines its outcome and operational priorities for the period of this Plan, and details its governance.
 Details of how OceanWatch addresses its operational priorities including indicators against which achievements can be measured are contained in OceanWatch's companion National Marine Natural Resource Management (NRM) Plan and other related plans that may be developed from time to time.

-The Plan was adopted by OceanWatch Directors on 7/10/2015.
+The Plan was adopted by OceanWatch Directors on 7th of October 2015.

 Overview

 OceanWatch Australia Ltd is a not-for-profit company limited by guarantee, listed on the Register of Environmental Organisations (REO).1

 OceanWatch works to advance environmental, economic and social sustainability in the Australian fishing and aquaculture industry and promotes awareness and stewardship within other parts of the community that use and value the marine environment.

-In 2014 the Australian Government recognised OceanWatch as the national organisation responsible for the delivery of its marine Natural Resource Management (NRM) related programs and, through funding agreements, assists it to achieve mutually agreed long term outcomes.
-Although the delivery of the Australian Government NRM related programs imposes contractual responsibilities on OceanWatch, they are consistent with the long standing activities and current Vision of the Company.

-OceanWatch was originally established in 1989 by Peter Doyle AO, as it was then recognised that the NSW commercial wild-catch fishing sector's future was dependent upon a healthy marine environment and sustainable fishing practices.

-The Company's initial role was to work with the NSW seafood industry and coastal communities to implement practical solutions to problems that affected the industry or coastal environments.
+The Company was originally established in 1989 by Peter Doyle AO, as it was then recognised that the commercial wildcatch fishing sector's future was dependant on a healthy marine environment and sustainable fishing practices.
+The Company's initial role was to work with the seafood industry and coastal communities to implement practical solutions to problems that affected the industry or coastal environments.